SSL encryption

 IMPORTANTIf no settings are filled in, ADB Control will create certificates by itself.

-Parameter Description Default value Server certificate
+Parameter Description Default value CA certificate

 Server certificate contents in the CRT format (*.crt file)